Top 5 This Week

-Texas Travel Guide 2026: Big Bend, Hill Country, and Big City Culture
+Texas Travel Guide 2026: Big Bend, Hill Country, San Antonio, and Austin

 Texas is too large to summarize — the second-biggest state in the country covers 268,596 square miles, more than France, and contains within its borders the piney forests of East Texas, the Gulf Coast barrier islands, the limestone canyons of the Hill Country, the Chihuahuan Desert’s Big Bend country, and the coastal prairies of the Golden Crescent.
 It also contains five of the country’s twenty-five largest cities — Houston, San Antonio, Dallas, Austin, and Fort Worth — each with a distinct character that undermines any simple characterization of “Texas.”
 The traveler’s Texas is Hill Country wildflowers in spring, Big Bend’s billion-year-old geology, San Antonio’s River Walk, Austin’s music venues, and the Gulf Coast’s barrier island beaches.
 The resident’s Texas is the space, the independence culture, no income tax, and the particular intensity of a state that takes its own mythology seriously.